 School, Dependence, and Paradox

-Getting older allows you to experience things that you thought were true all along within your intellect, but never could quite articulate or put into words.
+Getting older allows you to experience things you thought were steadfast in your intellect but could never quite articulate or put into words.

-This certainly has been true in my case as I find peace within paradox.
+This certainly has been true as I find peace within paradox.

 Paradox: